Raiku99x/JLM_PORTFOLIO/README.md

 ## 📖 About This Project

 This is my personal portfolio website that I built as a BSCS student to showcase my projects, skills, and academic journey.
-It's a simple, clean website made with HTML, CSS, and JavaScript - no fancy frameworks, just pure coding!
+It's a simple, clean website made with HTML, CSS, and JavaScript

 ## 👨‍💻 About Me